Tornado damage to Pfizer plant will probably create long-term shortages of some drugs hospitals need

 Pfizer also may have to figure out whether to cut production of another product to squeeze in more manufacturing at the new site.

-“It’s now always as easy as just flipping a switch to increase production,” Ganio said.
+“It’s not always as easy as just flipping a switch to increase production,” Ganio said.

 Associated Press reporters Gary Robertson in Raleigh, North Carolina, and JoNel Aleccia in Temecula, California, contributed to this report.
 Murphy reported from Indianapolis.